Make the most of your NCDD membership

-5. Post and comment on NCDD’s Community blog
+7. Post and comment on NCDD’s news blog

 Visit www.ncdd.org/news to stay updated on training opportunities, upcoming events, job and funding opportunities, and other news for the D&D community.
 You can use the search field, tags or sidebar navigation options to hone in.
 The blog is updated several times a week, so you’ll want to check back frequently.
-You can also subscribe to Feedburner emails from the blog and receive new posts via email.
+You can also sign up to receive new posts via email through Feedburner.

-Participate by adding comments to any post or by authoring new posts via the Add-to-Blog form at www.ncdd.org/submit (or by emailing your ideas to sandy [at] ncdd [dot] org).
-If emailing a suggested post to Sandy, keep your submissions brief (3 or 4 paragraphs is best), easy to cut-and-paste (no PDFs or charts please), and include a link where people can find more details.
+Participate by adding comments to any post or by authoring new posts via the Add-to-Blog form at www.ncdd.org/submit.
+Keep your submissions brief (3 or 4 paragraphs is best), easy to cut-and-paste (no PDFs or charts please), and include a link where people can find more details.

 If you would like to do more, consider joining our team of NCDD bloggers and regularly posting announcements or thought pieces about areas that interest you.
-Email Sandy if you’re interested in exploring this option.
+Email Managing Director Courtney Breese (courtney at ncdd dot org) if you’re interested in exploring this option.